fernandopassaia/app_fullstackdemo/README.md

 * Note: This Documentation is also available in Portuguese PT.
 Scrool down for it.
 * Note 2: I've also recorded some Vídeos tutorials that shows how to RUN this app, check for links.
 * Note 3: We have this system published ONLINE, you can access and test it.
 Links also below.
+* Note 4: If you are just a BackEnd and/or WebDeveloper and don't want to deal with Mobile, you don't need it.
+React Native project is a small-bonus, but yeah, you can run and use the project without it.

 ------------------------------------------------------------------------------------------------------------
 .NET Core BackEnd (With Rich Arquitecture) DDD/SOLID/CQRS + WebApi Rest.